 So think about it, why did a search engine begun in 2008 not become effective until 2104.
 I can tell you — because its a poor product.
 Just bring back the OLD SEARCH engine and keep the NEW one for the noobie researchers who might not know the difference.

 So how did this happen?
 I am not an insider, I don’t know the specifics.
 All I know is that someone created what I consider to be a sub-standard search engine (the ‘NEW’ one) and apparently the Ancestry.com hierarchy bought into it, even though its honestly a poor product.
 I don’t like it, I won’t use it.
 I feel that strongly about it.
 I heard that Ancestry.com was acquired by a private equity group in October of 2012, long after the ‘New’ search engine was put in place.
 Will they be savvy enough to take another look at an essential part of their service that just doesn’t work well, or not?
 Time will tell.

-In the meantime, I have six months to go shopping for a better home for my genealogy.
+In the meantime, I have begun shopping for a better home for my genealogy.
 My family tree is immense, well documented, and with photographs.
 Its really sad that the “largest for-profit genealogy company” may not be listening to its customers.
 AOL and a few other “largest in the world” did that too, and we know what happened to them.

 (you get the idea by now I hope, apologies to Michael Jackson!)